99btyler/noob-math-practicer/README.md

 # Using this yourself
 1. Download this repository
-2. Using terminal, go to the directory of this repository and type `python3 main.py`
+2. Using terminal, navigate to src folder and type `python3 main.py`